samanthacooks/phase-0-tracks/web_dev/jquery/notes.md

 3. Check for an additional good resource for another introductory read (15 mins)
 4. Check youtube for a sample project being live coded of the latest version of jQuery.
 Watch 1-2 videos from reputable sources.
 Code along with atleast 1.
 (30 mins)
 5. Practice various commands learned from cheat sheet and live coding videos to test skills.
 (20 mins)

+The strategies that proved to be the most successful were watching introductory jQuery live coding videos on youtube.
+One of my cohort-mates mentioned to me recently that he uses youtube as a main resource for learning various concepts.
+I'd always just researched written material but I've realized watching the videos is the best way for me to learn since I absorb more information visually.